 UGANDA AT A GLANCE

-The Pearl of Tour in Africa.
+The Pearl of Africa.

 On the 9th of October 1962 Uganda gained its independence after 70 years of being a British colony.
 Currently, Uganda’s total population stands at 37.5 million people.
 For over the past two decades, Uganda has experienced sustained economic growth as a result of the stable and secure political atmosphere that has existed for over thirty years under the multiparty democratic governance.
 Since tourism plays an important part in our economic development, our government has developed a 10 year tourism master plan and a 5 year sector Development Plan to guide the implementation of critical activities to drive tourism growth in the country.